+What do we know about Pilate’s wife?
+Very little, except that she was high-born, Roman, well-educated and wealthy – and the wife of the Roman governor at the time of Jesus’ death.
 In later centuries she was called Claudia Procula, but it is impossible to tell whether this was her real name or an invented one.

 ‘Pontius‘ is a variant on the Latin word ‘pons‘, meaning ‘bridge’.
 It may also have been a family name linked to the ancient Roman province of Pontus in Asia Minor – at the eastern end of the Black Sea.
 The origin of ‘Pilate‘ is unknown.
 A similar Latin word is ‘pilum‘, or javelin.

-Main themes in this story
+Main themes in the story of Pilate’s wife

 Listen to your own conscience.
 Pilate acted as he did because he cared so much about his Roman masters’ opinion.
 Yet for two thousand years he has been held in contempt by the whole Christian world for his fateful decision to condemn Jesus.